You should use the Montoya method, which I recently learnt from Pablo Simón:

 Hello.
 You always greet the recipient!
 "Dear Rafael" is enough.
 Things like "Hi there" are a little too informal, and an email without a greeting can seem sloppy and rushed.

 My name is Iñigo Montoya.
-If this is our first communication, you tell me your name.
+If this is our first communication, you introduce yourself.
 "My name is Joe Bloggs".

 You killed my father.
 You tell me if and how we know each other.
 Whichever is relevant: "I'm a second year at Queen's", "I'm a part C student in the maths department", or "I'm in your B6.1 class on Wednesdays".